 Successful observability stems from integrating logs, metrics, and traces into a holistic solution.
 Rather than employing separate tools, unifying these pillars helps developers gain a better understanding of issues and their root causes.

-As per recent studies, companies with unified telemetry data can expect a faster Mean time to detect (MTTD) and MTTR and fewer high-business-impact outages than those with siloed data.
+As per recent studies, companies with unified telemetry data can expect a faster Mean time to detect (MTTD) and Mean time to respond (MTTR) and fewer high-business-impact outages than those with siloed data.

 Cloud monitoring solutions employ dashboards to exhibit performance indicators for IT teams to identify and resolve issues.
 However, they merely point out performance issues or help developers gain visibility into what’s happening without any solid explanation as to why it’s happening.